ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

 # Step 10: Creating the database
 The city's water information and carbon information is stored in a database, so now that you have this MongoDB collection you want to populate it with data.
 Here you have two options
-- Run our scripts and populate the data base with every city in California (this might take a bit under an hour but you will get a more accurate representation of the full potentail of the app).
+- Run our scripts and populate the data base with every city in California (this might take a while but you will get a more accurate representation of the full potentail of the app).
 If you choose this option proceed to Step 10a.
 - Or if you just want to manually copy and paste data for a couple of cities on MongoDB to see the general overview of the app proceed to Step 10b.

 # Step 10a: Populating the database through the script
-First you will want to run the Carbon script.
+First we will want to run the Carbon script.

 To see the file, navigate to the folder scripts and the file carbonScript.py
   * scripts/carbonScript.py

 To run the script type `python3 scripts/carbonScript.py` in your terminal.
-If you do not have python3 type `brew install python3` or try running just `python scripts/carbonScripts.py`
+If you do not have python3 type `brew install python3` or try running just `python scripts/carbonScripts.py`.

 This process will take about half an hour to an hour depending on your internet speed.
 Once that script is completed you want to run the Water script.

 Once again navigate to the folder scripts and the file waterQualityScript.py in order to see the file
   * scripts/waterQualityScript.py

 To run the script type `python3 scripts/waterQualityScript.py` in your terminal.
-Once again, if you do not have python3 type `brew install python3` or try running just  `python scripts/waterQualityScripts.py`
+Once again, if you do not have python3 type `brew install python3` or try running just  `python scripts/waterQualityScripts.py`.

 This process once again will take about half an hour to an hour depending on your internet speed.